 Not every task needs a smart model.
 Classification?
 Summarization?
 Extracting structured data from a known format?
 A cheap model handles those just fine.

-The expensive models — Opus, GPT-4o, Gemini Pro — should only touch the hard stuff.
+The expensive models should only touch the hard stuff.
 Agent orchestration.
 Complex code generation.
 Multi-step reasoning.

 Everything else goes to the budget tier.